apache/pekko/akka-docs/src/main/paradox/stream/actor-interop.md

 The stream can be completed successfully by sending any message to the actor that is handled by the completion matching function that was provided when the actor reference was created.
-If the returned completion strategy is `akka.stream.CompletionStrategy.immediately` the completion will be signaled immediately.
+If the returned completion strategy is `org.apache.pekko.stream.CompletionStrategy.immediately` the completion will be signaled immediately.
-If the completion strategy is `akka.stream.CompletionStrategy.draining`, already buffered elements will be processed before signaling completion.
+If the completion strategy is `org.apache.pekko.stream.CompletionStrategy.draining`, already buffered elements will be processed before signaling completion.
 Any elements that are in the actor's mailbox and subsequent elements sent to the actor will not be processed.

 The stream can be completed with failure by sending any message to the